 These mic level audio signals are outputted from microphones and typically travel through balanced XLR cables to microphone preamplifiers.
 The job of the mic preamp is to amplify the microphone audio signal to line level for use in professional audio equipment.

 Audio signals contain frequencies between 20 Hz – 20,000 Hz (within the range of human hearing).
-The frequency contents of a microphone audio signal depend on the frequency response of the specific microphone as well as the harmonic content of the sound source.
+The frequency content of a microphone audio signal depends on the frequency response of the specific microphone as well as the harmonic content of the sound source.

 For everything you need to know about microphone frequency response, check out my article Complete Guide To Microphone Frequency Response (With Mic Examples).

 Audio signals are often recorded.
 We live in the era of digital recording, although analog recording practices still take place.
 The former entails converting the electrical AC signal to digital information (1’s and 0’s), while the latter often entails imposing the electrical AC signals onto magnetic tape.

 Let’s recap the electrical characteristics of a microphone audio signal: